RichStack/Stack_SemenMicrobiome_2022/README.md

 output/
   README.md            # Analysis outputs are written here

+---

+## How to run

+Clone the repository
+Copy config/config_example.R to config/config.R
+Edit file paths and dataset-specific parameters
+Run the analysis script:

+source("analysis/main_analysis.R")

+## Notes and limitations

+This workflow was developed for low-biomass 16S datasets Some filtering steps and mock-based thresholds are dataset-specific Sections of the script are clearly marked where manual intervention or adaptation may be required
+Users are encouraged to read the script comments carefully before reuse.

 ## Acknowledgements

-This workflow draws on ideas and code patterns from:
+This workflow draws on methods, ideas, and code patterns from multiple sources, including but not limited to:

-- Callahan et al. DADA2
+Callahan et al. (DADA2)
-- Davis et al. decontam
+Davis et al. (decontam)
-- F1000Research microbiome analysis guidelines
+F1000Research microbiome analysis guidelines
+QIIME2 documentation and tutorials

-Any mistakes or adaptations are my own.
+Any adaptations, errors, or interpretations are my own.